 With all the problems and pain, why do people still want to get married?
 Even though marriage receives so much bad press these days, walking the aisle is still very popular exercise.
 A recent Louis Harris survey found that 96% of college students want to marry or already are married.
 Ninety-seven percent agreed with this statement -- "Having close family relationships is a key to happiness."3

 So even though about one in four American adults age 18 and older are divorced,4 the possibility of having a good, lasting marriage makes nearly everyone willing to give it a try.
 Just why is marriage so appealing?

 The truth is that no one wants to be alone.
 Although we make a big deal out of "doing our own thing" and insisting on individual rights, we all long for the security and warmth of an intimate relationship with someone who is crazy about us.
 We may say we "want to be alone" and desire "some space," but our stronger desire is to share some space with someone who loves us.

 And although sexual attraction is an important part of our desire for intimacy, these longings to connect deeply with another person are not just about sex.
 This fervent desire to be known and appreciated by someone else is how we were designed in the first place.

-This pattern in nearly all relationships may be avoided for awhile as long as the tough issues that provoke selfishness do not exist or are obscured.
+This pattern in nearly all relationships may be avoided for a while as long as the tough issues that provoke selfishness do not exist or are obscured.
 But sooner or later reality hits.
-In spite of a couple's best intentions, they eventually realize that two independent people cannot both have all of their needs met all of the time.
+Despite a couple's best intentions, they eventually realize that two independent people cannot both have all of their needs met all of the time.

 For a relationship to succeed, teamwork is required and both persons need to deny many of their personal wishes.
 Self-sacrifice must replace selfishness.
 Sometimes one person in the marriage can do this reasonably well, but eventually patience runs out.
 Self-sacrifice is not natural; selfishness is.
 Why is this so?